Redislabs-Solution-Architects/VagrantRedisLab/README.md

     rc2-rh8-node5:  . .
 Creating /root/redis-env-vars.sh
 ```

-5. If you'd run it with provision_type="local" option, then all files required for installation are precoocked and ready to be copied to host.
-Take a copy of SHARED folder content to every host you have or have it mounted over any available flavour utility to mount it to all hosts.
+5. If you run it with the provision_type="local" option, then all files required for installation are precooked and ready to be copied to the host.
+Take a copy of the SHARED folder content to every host you have or mount it over any available flavour utility to mount it to all hosts.
 E.g.
 ```
 [root@rc2-rh8-node1 vagrant]# pwd
 /vagrant